greghaynes/BeagleDrone/firmware/docs/navigation.md

 #### Inertial Frame

-* This frame has its origin at Earth center, but does not rotate with it.
+This frame has its origin at Earth center, but does not rotate with it.

 * X points toward north pole with origin at earth center.
 * Y and Z plane is at the equator.

 #### Earth-Fixed Frame

-* This frame has its origin at Earth center, and rotates with the earth.
+This frame has its origin at Earth center, and rotates with the earth.

 * X points toward north pole with origin at earth center.
 * Y points at the equator and is perpendicular to the Z axis.
 * Z points at the intersection of the Greenwich Meridian and the equator.

+#### Navigation Frame

+This frame has its origin on the surface of the earth at its closest point to the drone.

+* The X Y plane is tangent to the Earth surface.
+* X points North
+* Y points East
+* The Z axis is normal to the surface of the Earth and intersects the center of the drone.
+It points in toward the center of the earth.

+#### Body Frame

+This frame has its origin at the center of the drone and rotates with it.

+* The X axis points forward
+* The Y axis points down the 'right wing' (imagine a fixed wing craft)
+* The Z axis points downwards